emberjs/website/source/guides/models/pushing-records-into-the-store.md

 streaming connection to a backend.
 If a record is created or modified, you want to update the UI immediately.

-For more discussion of using Ember Data with a streaming API, see [Connecting to a Streaming API](/guides/models/connecting-to-a-streaming-api).

 ### Pushing Records

 To push a record into the store, call the store's `push()` method.